Cholee is an avid hunter of more than ten years. She grew up in a family where she gained first hand knowledge of the trade.

 Deer shining has been practiced by hunters and non-hunters alike in Wisconsin for decades.
 Shining consists of using bright lights to spot locations of active deer herds.
 Since deer feel safer at night, they tend to be the most active during this time which is why hunters prefer to scout at night.

 Tools used to shine deer include high powered, hand held lights-usually one million candle lights along with a pair of binoculars.
-The lights and binoculars can be found in any hunting/camping store or at amazon.com.
+The lights and binoculars can be found in any hunting/camping or big box store like Walmart.
 Before shining it’s always a good idea to check on shining regulations in your area if you are unsure about what the laws in your county are.

 My dad, his buddies, and I have been shining ever since I can remember.
-My mom and dad’s first date was shining deer as you can see, around here deer shining is a common pastime.
-Today my dad, our hunting buddies, and I deer shine to find where the deer have moved from year to year.
+My mom and dad’s first date was shining.
+As you can see, around here deer shining is a favorite pastime.
+Today, my dad, our hunting buddies, and I shine to find where the deer have moved from the past year.

 In the area where we hunt the DNR have been cutting down trees on public lands.
-With the cutting of habitat deer are constantly moving and knowing where they are relocating will help us better plan our deer stands and blinds come the fall hunting season.
+With the cutting of their habitat, deer are constantly moving and knowing where they are relocating will help us better plan our deer stands and blinds come the fall hunting season.

-- January to September there is no time limit on shining.
-(For example we usually head out at sundown and shine until about 2 or 3 in the morning)
+- From January to September there is no time limit on shining.
+(For example, we usually head out at sundown and shine until about 2 or 3 in the morning)

 - You are not allowed to shine deer if you are in possession of or carrying a weapon in your vehicle.